Knuddels/TypeScript-UserApp-Server/README.md

 Now you just have to follow the usual [UserApp deployment process](https://bitbucket.org/knuddels/user-apps/wiki/DeineErsteApp).

 # Notice: TypeScript declaration file update
-Since we dont't yet have a automated process to deploy the TypeScript declaration file to npm, you have to update it manually.
+Since we don't yet have a automated process to deploy the TypeScript declaration file to npm yet.
+You have to update it manually.
 You should do this every time we change something in the UserApp API.
 You can follow the [UserApps Changelog](https://blog.knuddels.de/changelog/).
 It is referenced on our [Developer Portal](https://developer.knuddels.de/), or you can [download it here](https://developer.knuddels.de/docs/UserApps-API.d.ts).